New this week Uninhabitable Acts Read →

 The interface is dying because the “User” is obsolete.
 On the post-user web, AI agents, friction economics, and the rise of adversarial…

-~1 min read For history teams.
+~1 min read For systems design teams.

 Page 1